Build Your Author Website: The Front End of Your Website

 Return to top or post contents

-Then create a page, inclusive or individual, for each product for more details.
+Then create a page, inclusive or individual, for each product with more details, such as:

 Any deals or current sales, pushing products you want to showcase.